Seleccione las fechas de viaje para ver los precios

 Servicios incluidos

-• Camping in the middle of the jungle.
+• Possibilities of camping in the middle of the jungle or in the beach.

-• Transport to the projects from the airport.
+• Transport between and to the projects from the airport.

-• 2 meals per day elaborated by an Oaxacan cook and a simple breakfast (coffee or tea, fruits, bread or mexican tortillas)
+• 3 meals per day elaborated by an Oaxacan cook.
+Simple breakfast (coffee or tea, fruits; toasts, eggs or quesadillas)

 • Local guides who will teach you to understand nature in a completely different way.